 Freehold and leasehold properties are periodically revalued and any changes in value are accounted for in accordance with IAS 16.
-The titles of the properties in the UK are registered in the name of CABI or the Commonwealth Agricultural Bureaux.
+The titles of the properties in the UK are registered in the name of CAB International or CABI.

-Other fixed assets with an individual cost of more than \pounds 1,000, excluding value added tax (\pounds 500 in the case of laptop computers), are included in the statement of financial position at cost, with an appropriate deduction for depreciation.
-Items with an individual cost of less than \pounds 1,000, excluding value added tax (\pounds 500 in the case of laptop computers), are charged to the income and expenditure account as "other costs", as they are deemed not to be capital in nature.
+Other fixed assets with an individual cost of more than £1,000, excluding value added tax (£500 in the case of laptop computers), are included in the statement of financial position at cost, with an appropriate deduction for depreciation.
+Items with an individual cost of less than £1,000, excluding value added tax (£500 in the case of laptop computers), are charged to the income and expenditure account as "other costs", as they are deemed not to be capital in nature.